Supercritical fluid: Properties

 Also, there is no surface tension in a supercritical fluid, as there is no liquid/gas phase boundary.
 By changing the pressure and temperature of the fluid, the properties can be "tuned" to be more liquid-like or more gas-like.
 One of the most important properties is the solubility of material in the fluid.
 Solubility in a supercritical fluid tends to increase with density of the fluid (at constant temperature).
 Since density increases with pressure, solubility tends to increase with pressure.
 The relationship with temperature is a little more complicated.
 At constant density, solubility will increase with temperature.
 However, close to the critical point, the density can drop sharply with a slight increase in temperature.
 Therefore, close to the critical temperature, solubility often drops with increasing temperature, then rises again.

 Mixtures

 Typically, supercritical fluids are completely miscible with each other, so that a binary mixture forms a single gaseous phase if the critical point of the mixture is exceeded.
 However, exceptions are known in systems where one component is much more volatile than the other, which in some cases form two immiscible gas phases at high pressure and temperatures above the component critical points.
-This behavior has been found in systems such as N_{2}-NH_{3}, NH_{3}-CH_{4}, SO_{2}-N_{2} and n-butane-H_{2}O.
+This behavior has been found in systems such as N_{2}-NH_{3}, NH_{3}-CH_{4}, SO_{2}-N_{2} and n-butane-H_{2}O..
+The systems composed by a supercritical fluid and a liquid are named Gas expanded liquids.